ldn694/Crossy-Road/README.md

 ![Main Menu](MainMenu.png)

-This is a project for CS202 course at Ho Chi Minh City University of Science (HCMUYS).
+This is a project for CS202 course at Ho Chi Minh City University of Science (HCMUS).
 The project is a clone of the popular game Crossy Road.
 The game is made using C++ and SFML library.
 The game is made by a team of 4 members.
 The team members are:

 - 22125003 - 22TT1 - [Tran Cong Lam Anh](https://github.com/lamanh-lavain)
 - 22125065 - 22TT1 - [Nguyen Quoc Nghia](https://github.com/quocnghia32)